-Model used, before 2014:
+Model used:

-At the Benchmark in 2012 it was concluded that due to the uncertainty in the final year estimates of fishing mortality and stock numbers, the standard (deterministic) short-term forecast is considered inappropriate for this stock.
+Due to the uncertainty in the final year estimates of fishing mortality and stock numbers, the standard (deterministic) short-term forecast is considered inappropriate for this stock.
 Therefore, stochastic projections are performed, from which short-term projections are extracted.
 The stochastic projections are carried out by starting at the final year's estimates, using the variance-covariance matrix of those estimates.
-To run the short term forecast 1000 samples are generated from the estimated distribution of the final year's estimates.
+To run the short term forecast 1000 samples are generated from the estimated distribution of the final years estimates.
 Those 1000 replicates are then simulated forward according to the model and subject to different scenarios.